Minton Morrill background image

 If it can be shown that clinical professionals breached their duty of care either during the pregnancy or during a birth, and that this caused or made worse injury to the brachial plexus, then it will normally be possible to pursue compensation.

-If you’re the parent or guardian of a child under 18 with Erb’s palsy, you can make an Erb’s palsy compensation claim on their behalf.
+If you’re the parent or guardian of a child under 18 with Erb’s palsy, you can make an Erb’s palsy claim on their behalf.
 Once they reach their 18th birthday, your child has three years to bring their own claim if you haven’t already brought one on their behalf.

 If you’re not the parent or guardian of the child, you can be appointed by the court as a ‘litigation friend’ as long as your interests don’t conflict with theirs and you are able to make decisions about the case in a fair and competent way.

-Pursuing an Erb’s palsy negligence claim
+Pursuing an Erb’s palsy claim

 Find out if you have a claim for Erb’s palsy compensation